kbyyd24/oo-principle/graduate-parking-boy.md

 - given a ticket corresponds a car in parking lots

-- when smart parking boy picks
+- when parking boy picks

 - then return the car which is the corresponded car